-A good coach is pivotal to the success of a team and the Fitness Combine is no exception.
-The coach of your team should: 1.Register their team - 2.
-Act as the point of contact between SONE staff and their team - 3.Collect scores from each team member 4.Compile individual scores and submit the highest individual score to playunified@sone.org or electronically by the specified deadlines 5.
-Communicate and motivate their team!
+Combine is no exception.
+The coach of your team should:

+- 1.Register their team

+- 2.Act as the point of contact between SONE staff and their team

+- 3.Collect scores from each team member

+- 4. Compile individual scores and submit the highest individual score to health@sone.org or electronically by the specified deadlines

+- 5. Communicate and motivate their team!